rempAut/PZ-ClothingUI/README.md

 In case you don't know how to work with GIT, please create a new [ISSUE](https://github.com/rempAut/PZ-ClothingUI/issues) / [thread on steam](https://steamcommunity.com/sharedfiles/filedetails/discussions/2695471997) with translated file and we can add that file to the project.

+Note: All the translation files with special characters needs to be saved with encoding Windows-1252

 ## How to report issues
 1. Start the game with -debug parameter
 2. When ingame, press F11 to open debug console.